rhodesch/gce-startup/README.md

 Based on the way the folders sync between the new GCE and Google Storage, it is best practice to move the files in a particular sequence.
 When your Google Storage bucket is accessible, either by terminal or GUI, move desired desired files from bucket to "gcs-working" folder in user's home directory.
 Edit file there (i.e. use in R, etc).
 After file is saved, move to "gcs-put" folder, where the file is staged for transfer back to Google Storage.
 The syncs occur every 5 min.
 While there are more direct ways to access files in buckets, this method works easily from terminal or GUI interfaces, as long as the proper order is followed: gcs-bucket(fused to GS Bucket) > gcs-working > gcs-put(syncs to GS Bucket).

 # If needed, view desktop with VNC viewer
 If using Windows or ChromeOS, install VNCviewer client.
 If using Linux, Remmina Remote Desktop Client.
+Find external IP listed under active VM.
 * Choose VNC as connection type
-* Enter External-IP:Port
+* Enter External-IP:5901
 * Enter password used in initialize_gce.sh script

+# Start Rstudio
+* Open new browser tab
+* Enter External-IP:8787
+* Enter google username and password used in initialize_gce.sh script

+# Clean-up GCP components and delete VM
+The initialization start-up script installs a clean-up script to assist shutting down the running VM.
+The cleanup script releases the assigned static external IP, deletes the rstudio and vnc firewall rules, and removes the 2 buckets installed for general storage and R related files.
+This script prevents accumulation of excess GS Buckets and prevents network rule conflicts.
+* Download or transfer any important files from your Google Storage Buckets prior to running the clean-up script.
+The clean-up script will delete the 2 buckets linked to your VM, as well as any files contained within the buckets
+* Run **cleanup-gce.sh** which is installed in the ~/run folder and has already been added to the VM's PATH.
+* After script completes, delete your VM in Google Cloud Console.